jaredwray/writr/README.md

 * Builds a static website that can be hosted anywhere.
 * For more complex projects easily add a `writr.config.js` or `writr.config.ts` file to customize the build process.
 * Support for single page with readme or multiple pages with a table of contents.
-* Will generate a sitemap.xml, robots.txt, and  file for SEO.
+* Will generate a sitemap.xml and robots.txt for SEO.
 * Uses Github release notes to generate a changelog page.
 * Uses Github to show contributors and link to their profiles.
 * Simple search is provided by default out of the box.